Frequently Asked Questions

 Are samples of learning experiences (lesson plans) available?

-For English Language Arts, the New York State P-12 Curriculum Modules, which are voluntary for school districts to use, will include a number of resources, including lesson plans, recommended texts, homework, performance tasks, assessments, plus much more.
-These resources will be available beginning in the 2012-13 school year at the following website (EngageNY): http://www.engageny.org/english-language-arts
+For English Language Arts, the New York State P-12 Curriculum Modules, which are voluntary for school districts to use, include a number of resources, including curriculum maps, lesson plans, recommended texts, homework, performance tasks, assessments, plus much more.
+These resources are available at EngageNY: http://www.engageny.org/english-language-arts

-What is the recommended, minimal number of books students should read per year?
+What is the recommended minimum number of books students should read per year?

-What is the recommended, minimal amount students should write per year?
+What is the recommended minimum amount students should write per year?

 How can I learn more about education services for students with disabilities?